Kruptein/planarally-docs/docs/tools/initiative.md

 ### Visibility

 The next column shows an <font-awesome :icon="['fas', 'eye']"/> that toggles visibility of the entry.
-If the <font-awesome icon="['fas', 'eye']"> appears grey, an object is invisible, i.e. only the DM can see the respective row.
+If the <font-awesome icon="['fas', 'eye']"/> appears grey, an object is invisible, i.e. only the DM can see the respective row.
 A Player-added object will be visible by default, while objects added to initiative by the DM are invisible by default.

 ### Group Initiative